Schroder Japan Growth Fund plc

 The Company’s principal investment objective is to achieve capital growth from an actively managed portfolio principally comprising securities listed on the Japanese stock markets, with the aim of achieving growth in excess of the TSE First Section Total Return Index over the longer term.

-The Company has built a strong long-term performance record since launch in 1995 targeting attractive investment opportunities in Japan, one of the world’s leading economies.
+The Company launched in 1995 and targets attractive investment opportunities in Japan, one of the world’s leading economies.
 The portfolio is managed by Andrew Rose, who has over 30 years of experience investing in Japan, supported by a long-established and highly-experienced local team of analysts.

 Past performance is not a guide to future performance and may not be repeated.
 The value of investments and the income from them may go down as well as up and investors may not get back the amount originally invested.